 New prospects are usually entered as a lead in the system.
-This means that you do not create a partner form or sales opportunity until you have qualified whether the lead is interesting or not.
+This means that you don't create a partner form or sales opportunity until you have qualified whether the lead is interesting or not.
 If the new contact is indeed interesting you then enter the data on into a partner form and, eventually, a sales opportunity.

-To enter a lead manually use the menu $Sales \rightarrow Sales \rightarrow Leads$ and click the New button.
+To enter a lead manually use the menu $CRM \& SRM \rightarrow Sales \rightarrow Leads \rightarrow New Lead$.
 A form opens to let you enter data about this new contact.

-Figure 9.10: Creating a new lead
+Figure 8.11: Creating a new lead

-Leads have a status that depends on the qualification work that has been carried out:
+Leads have a status that depends on the qualification work that's been carried out: